Alphaomegainfinity/Alphaomegainfinity/README.md

 - 👋 Hi, I’m Halley Pham
-- 👀 I’m interested in data analysis and cyber security.
+- 👀 I’m interested in data analysis
 - 🌱 I’m currently learning Data Analytic BootCamp at Monash University after completed Cert IV in Cyber Security.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job in Data Analysis
-- 📫 How to reach me ...
+- 📫 You can reach me at https://www.linkedin.com/in/halley-pham-83425590/

 <!---
 Alphaomegainfinity/Alphaomegainfinity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.